AICorpGlobal/Training/Onboarding/Onboarding Agenda.md

 ## Day 3

-You should be good enough to navigate and pickup tasks from your workboard
+You should be good enough to navigate and pickup tasks from your work-board

+Happy Contributing